EionRobb/funyahoo-plusplus/README.md

 [Please don't hate me because they're missing.](https://web.archive.org/web/20160417093742/https://yahoo.uservoice.com/forums/320961)

-If you're having trouble logging in, try logging into Yahoo Mail.
-For some inexplicable reason, the messenger is linked to that.
+If you're having trouble logging in, try logging into http://messenger.yahoo.com once.
+It seems to initialize your account in some way.

 ### How to set up ###